arnab132/arnab132/README.md

 Hello, this is Arnab Dey.
 I love to Code and try to learn new things everyday.

-- 🚀 I’m currently working on Machine Learning.
+- 🚀 I’m currently working on Artificial Intelligence.
 - 👩🏻‍🎓 Member @EddieHubCommunity
 - 🌱 Ex- Software Engineering(V) Intern at JPMC
 - 👯 I’m looking to collaborate on common interest